Anonyome Labs’ Privacy Shield Statement

 Users whose information is covered under the Privacy Shield Principles have certain legal rights to access certain information Anonyome Labs, Inc holds about them and to obtain erasure of that information.
 To exercise those rights, these users may contact Anonyome Labs, Inc. at firstname.lastname@example.org with their request.

 In compliance with the Privacy Shield Principles, Anonyome Labs, Inc. commits to resolve complaints about our collection or use of your personal data.
 European Union individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Anonyome Labs, Inc. at: email@example.com

-Anonyome Labs, Inc. has further committed to refer unresolved Privacy Shield complaints to TrustArc, an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please (a) contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request, (b) contact your local EU Data Processing Authority (“DPA”), or (c) investigate binding arbitration (as a last resort).
+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please (a) contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request, (b) contact your local EU, United Kingdom or Swiss Data Processing Authority (“DPA”), or (c) investigate binding arbitration (as a last resort).

 Anonyome’s accountability for personal data that it receives under the Privacy Shield and subsequently transfers to a third party is described in the Privacy Shield Principles.
 In particular, unless Anonyome Labs proves that it is not responsible for the event giving rise to the damage, we remain responsible and liable under the Privacy Shield Principles if third-party agents that it engages to process the personal data on its behalf do so in a manner that is inconsistent with the Principles.